High-Linalool Strains Perfect for Relaxing

 In the most scientific definition, linalool is psychoactive because it affects your brain.

-But when talking about cannabis, most people use psychoactive to mean intoxicating, or causing a high.
+But when talking about cannabis, most people use psychoactive to mean “intoxicating,” or causing a high.
 Linalool does not get you high because terpenes cannot get you high.
 Only compounds that interact with certain receptors in your endocannabinoid system can get you high.

 Terpenes have complex effects on your cannabis experience, and understanding the common effects of terpenes can help you better tailor your cannabis routine to your unique needs.
-Learn more about common terpenes: myrcene, beta-caryophyllene, and limonene.
+Learn more about common terpenes: myrcene, beta-caryophyllene, terpinolene, pinene, and limonene.